 (3) An administrator cannot be appointed or engaged for a period exceeding one year but can be reappointed or re-engaged if, after review of the reason for intervention in a contract, the CEO determines that the reason for the intervention still exists.

-62. Administrator where termination or suspension of contract
+62. CEO may appoint administrator after terminating or suspending contract

 (1) If the CEO terminates or suspends a contract under section 60 the CEO may appoint or engage an administrator —